OxideMod/Oxide.Docs/docs/guides/reviewers/guidelines/optimized.md

 ### Frequently called hooks

-Developers should avoid using hooks<sup><a href="/glossary#hooks">[6]</a></sup> that are called frequently unless it is absolutely necessary.
+Developers should avoid using <a href="/glossary#hooks" class="glossary-term">hooks</a> that are called frequently unless it is absolutely necessary.
 If the plugin requires a frequently called hook, then there should be some logic in place that dynamically subscribes and unsubscribes from the hook so the plugin is only subscribed when it is needed.

 ### Caching